crest-cassia/oacis/en/install.md

 ```

 After this command, source codes for OACIS is downloaded to `oacis/` directory.
-Run the following command to verify that an appropriate prerequisites are already installed.
+Run the following command to verify that appropriate prerequisites are already installed.
 If you get an error, please check the installation of prerequisites.

 ```shell